linuxscout/yaziji/docs/development.md

 - **`stream_pattern.py`**: Handles word stream processing, ensuring words are combined in the correct order according to grammar rules.
 - **`wordnode.py`**: Implements the **WordNode** class, which represents individual words or word components.
 Each word can have multiple attributes and relationships with other words in a phrase.
 - **`components_set.py`**: Manages sets of available components (word types, attributes, etc.) for use in phrase generation.
+- **`worddictionary.py`**: Manage words informations and attributes, data structure, word semantic fields.
+- **`validator.py`**: is a comprehensive utility for validating and ensuring the grammatical correctness and semantic compatibility of Arabic phrases input parts.
+This class leverages predefined rules to perform various checks on sentence components.
 - **`error_listener.py`**: Listens for errors during the phrase generation process, logging and reporting issues that occur.
 - **`yaziji_const.py`**: Contains constant values, configuration settings, and default parameters used throughout the Yaziji system.
 - **`yz_utils.py`**: Provides utility functions for common tasks such as data manipulation, transformations, and other helper operations.